 3. Not Up to Current Building Codes and Regulations

 An old deck may pre-date current building codes in your municipality.
 Or, you may have purchased a home that has a deck which was installed by a DIY homeowner and was never up to building code to begin with.
 Building code violations may not be on the radar of many homeowners, but it is something to consider.

 Structures which fail to meet building codes can create some issues for homeowners down the road.
 For example, if you are looking to change your insurance policy, your deck failing to meet certain building codes may create issues for getting the proper insurance.
 Likewise, selling a home with building code issues may create issues for a buyer to obtain certain financing options.
 If your deck isn’t up to current building codes or regulations, then you know it’s time to replace it.

+These are some major signs it’s time to replace your deck.
 If you are noticing these concerns when you inspect your deck, it may be time to push that new deck project forward on your timeline and make it a priority.
 While safety issues are of foremost concern, in addition to them, you may be considering a new deck for your home because your old deck isn’t as functional as you wish, or you want to spruce up the back of your home with a new, appealing look.
 Whatever the reason, if you need a new deck, want to add a deck to your home, or need help determining the condition and structural integrity of your current deck, contact us at 717-399-4708 for a free quote!